 Most Christian wives have a deep desire for their husband to lead spiritually.
-Many of us have this romantic idea that when we get married our husband will suddenly be transformed into the spiritual leader.
-He will gather the family around the table for an evening bible study to share deep insights.
+Many of us have this romantic idea that when we get married our husband will suddenly transform into the spiritual leader.
+Daily, he will gather the family around the table for an evening bible study to share deep insights.
 He will intuitively sense when we are struggling and gently lay his hands on us to pray.
 He will energize the family to get to church when all we want to do is sleep.

 But why would getting married suddenly change our husband into the spiritual leader?

 My guess is that leading spiritually is another area that men feel they can never live up to their wife’s expectations.
-It was an area that I found myself critical, and I had to take a hard look at myself to realize that I was a big part of the issue.
+It was an area that I found myself critical.
+After I took a hard look at myself, I realized I was a big part of the issue.

 My husband is on his own spiritual journey.
 It is different than mine – and that is OK.
 When I experienced great spiritual growth and new freedom in worship, I had to resist judging my husband because he does not worship like I do.
 I had to get over myself, and pull the log out of my eye before I could see the small ways my husband had been trying to lead spiritually for years.

-One of the pieces of advice I hang onto is, if you want your husband to change, encourage him in every tiny step he takes in the right direction.
-I have begun noticing every small thing that my husband does to grow spiritually and to lead spiritually.
+If you want your husband to change, encourage him in every tiny step he takes in the right direction.
+I have begun noticing every small thing my husband does to grow spiritually and to lead spiritually.
 I affirm him for teaching the kids at Sunday School.
-I thank him for coming to worship with me and tell him how much it means.
-I encourage the steady Godly man that he is and the ways he has supported me in my ministry.
+When he comes to worship with me, I tell him how much it means.
+I affirm his steadiness and the ways he has supported me in my ministry.
 I encourage the way he raises up men to host a church pinewood derby for the kids.
-I put him at ease and assure him that what he has to say or pray is so valuable and I need to hear it.
+What he has to say or pray is so valuable and I need to hear it.
 My husband has grown tremendously since I have begun affirming the journey that he is on.

 A couple of years ago my husband and I heard Francis Chan speak about marriage and what it means for the husband to be the spiritual leader.
 Men hear all the time that they are supposed to lead spiritually but what does that mean?
 Francis put it very succinctly.
 He said, “Men, when you are at the gates of heaven, God is going to ask, ‘What did you do to point your wife towards knowing me?'”
-It could look different for every marriage and there is no formula.
+Leading spiritually could look different for every marriage and there is no formula.
 It could be the way you extend grace and forgiveness toward your wife.
 It could be how you encourage her in her growth and make opportunities for her to encounter God.
-It could be just lovingly modeling who Christ was – a servant.
+Maybe leading means just lovingly modeling who Christ was – a servant.
 Men, don’t miss an opportunity to point your wife towards knowing God.

 Ladies, God has asked much of your husband and it is not easy.
 Notice the small steps he takes and celebrate them.
-I thank God for the journey that my husband is on, for how steady my husband has remained in the midst of my insecurities and emotions.
-I thank God for the simple prayers that Jim speaks over me.
-I thank God for his love of children.
-I thank God for the heart He has given my husband to strengthen marriages.
+I thank God for the journey that my husband is on.
+He has remained steady in the midst of my insecurities and emotions.
+I thank God for the simple prayers that Jim speaks over me and his love of children.
+God has given my husband a heart to strengthen marriages.
 I am asking God to surround my husband with Godly men that can speak into his life, and to give my husband the confidence and courage to mentor other men.